MostAwesomeDude/construct/docs/meta.rst

-Using `len_` built-in alikes
+Using `len_` expreession
 ============================

 There used to be a bit of a hassle when you used built-in functions like `len sum min max` on context items.
-Built-in `len` takes a list and returns an int but `len_` analog takes a lambda and returns a lambda.
+Built-in `len` takes a list and returns an integer but `len_` analog takes a lambda and returns a lambda.
 This allows to use this kind of shorthand:

->>> lambda ctx: len(ctx.items)
+>>> len_(this.items)
 ...
->>> len_(this.items)
+>>> lambda ctx: len(ctx.items)

 These can be used in newly added Rebuild wrappers that compute count/length fields from another items-alike field: